Sustainability

 We buy our fresh food as regionally as possible.
 These ingredients are produced and processed in the northern German region.

-We obtain the milk used in the refectories and cafeterias of the Studentenwerk SH and such products as quark, cream and natural yoghurt from the organic farm dairy Dehlwes.
-What is special about this family-run business is that it only uses organic milk from its own cows and from the neighbourhood within an average radius of 10 kilometres from the dairy.
+We purchase the dairy products used in the canteens and cafeterias of the Studentenwerk SH, such as milk, sour cream and quark, from the Dehlwes organic farm dairy.
+What is special about this family business is that it only uses organic milk from its own cows and from the neighbourhood within an average radius of 10 kilometres from the dairy.
 This guarantees short delivery routes and lower CO2 emissions.
-With our mineral water from Wittenseer, we also source products from the region, namely directly from Groß Wittensee in the district of Rendsburg-Eckernförde.
+We also source our Wittenseer mineral water from the region, namely directly from Groß Wittensee in the Rendsburg-Eckernförde district.

 We are constantly expanding our vegan and vegetarian offerings.
-Every day, there is at least one vegan dish in the dining halls.
-In addition, side dishes that are not suitable can be changed at no extra charge or sauces can be omitted in order to create a vegan dish from the available selection.
-Salad bars in some dining halls also offer a wide vegan selection.
-In cafeterias and café lounges, vegan cakes, desserts, salads, baked goods, bars, and plant-based milks are available for selection, and vegan hot food options are usually available as well.
-Offerings vary by facility size.
-In 2019, we purchased 8,376 liters of plant-based drinks and sold 20,000 scoops of vegan ice cream.
+There is at least one vegan dish in the refectories every day.
+In addition, side dishes that are not suitable can be changed at no extra charge or sauce can be omitted to create a vegan dish from the available selection.
+The salad bars in some refectories also offer a wide vegan selection.
+In the cafeterias and café lounges, vegan cakes, desserts, salads, baked goods, bars and plant-based milk are available, and there is usually also a vegan hot food offer.
+The offer varies according to the size of the establishment.
+In 2019, we purchased 8,376 litres of plant-based drinks and sold 20,000 scoops of vegan ice cream.

-At least 50 percent of our cafeteria meals are vegetarian or vegan (WS: 21/22: 53.8%*).
-Through various promotions, such as the World Vegan Day, University Catering promotes vegan options.
-Our commitment to an attractive vegan offering has been recognized by the animal rights organization PETA.
+At least 50 per cent of our canteen meals are vegetarian or vegan (WS: 21/22: 53.8 %*).
+With various campaigns, such as the World Vegan Day, the university catering promotes the vegan offer.
+Our commitment to an attractive vegan offer was recognised by the animal rights organisation PETA.
 The Kiel Mensa II and the Mensa Kesselhaus are thus among the most vegan-friendly refectories in Germany.

 *under pandemic conditions